 Johan Sverdrup—the North Sea giant

 Contracts worth more than NOK 60 billion have been awarded in connection with the Phase One development, with 70% of the total number of contracts awarded to Norwegian suppliers.
-During 2017 more than 14000 people around the world will contribute to Johan Sverdrup.
+During the period 2016-2018, the main construction phase of the project, more than 12000 people every day around the world will contribute to Johan Sverdrup..

 The field will be operated by electrical power generated onshore, reducing offshore emissions of climate gases by 80%—90% compared to a standard development utilising gas turbines on the NCS.

 Johan Sverdrup videos